smallstep/clients/README.md

 Pair your ACME client with `step-ca`'s [ACME provisioner](https://smallstep.com/docs/step-ca/provisioners#acme).

 The OIDC provisioner allows you to authenticate certificate requests using any OpenID Connect identity provider.
-For interactive workflows, this may be a better fit.
+This is a better fit for interactive, end-user workflows.

 ## You will need